Gary Newman makes the case for investing in planting trees for timber to reach carbon reduction targets in Wales.

 Land is one of the most precious resources a country has.
 Although countries are defined by their people, culture, heritage

 Duncan Fisher details the hopes and challenges of a new project to bring back small-scale sustainable farming that keeps profit in Welsh communities.
 Will it work?

-Jane Powell argues that regulation of the food chain must gain the trust of farmers and be about prevention – both of which is under threat.
+Jane Powell argues that food safety regulation must gain the trust of farmers and be about prevention – both of which is under threat.

 Prof Gareth Wyn Jones and Tim Jones consider the challenges that must be overcome to find a vibrant, sustainable way ahead for farming and the Welsh countryside.

 Dr Judith Thornton argues that technological advancement and the green agenda can pave the way for a new agricultural vision.

 Cultivating meat in laboratories is the future of agriculture and Wales should be at the forefront of this innovation, writes Dan Ward.

 Chris Blake analyses the UK energy market and looks at how a similar approach could be applied to strengthen domestic food production.

 Chris Blake looks at the origin and true cost of the cheap food we consume in the UK.